GeorgeXCV/CS-Notes/grokking-algorithms.md

 Lists are better if you want to delete, because you just need to change what the previous element points to.
 With arrays, everything needs to be moved up when you delete an element.

+## Hash Tables
+A hash function is a function where you put in a string and you get back a number.
+It maps strings to numbers.
+You use them to make a Hash Table.

+The hash function tells you exactly where the value is stored, so you don’t have to search at all!
+Put a hash function and an array together, and you get a data structure called a hash table.

+They’re also known as hash maps, maps, dictionaries, and associative arrays.

+Hash tables are great when you want to:
+• Create a mapping from one thing to another thing e.g. Name and Phone Number
+• Look something up
+• Filter out duplicates

+In the average case, hash tables take O(1) for everything.
+O(1) is called constant time.
+It means the time taken will stay the same, regardless of how  big the hash table is.

+# Algorithims

 ## Binary Search
 Its input is a sorted list of elements.
 If an element you’re looking for is in that list, binary search returns the position where it’s located.
 Otherwise, binary search returns null.